 Projects

 It all begins with a piece of music we want to bring to life.
-To see what we’re planning for future seasons, please take a look at some of our sample programs for the upcoming seasons.
+To see what we’re planning for future seasons, please take a look our programs for the upcoming season.
+We are open to discussing programming and collaborations to curate the right program for your audiences!

 --intermission--